 WHO CAN APPLY?

-Entrepreneurial Lead – A graduate student or postdoctoral researcher who leads the team and is committed to commercialization.
+Entrepreneurial Lead – An undergraduate or graduate student, postdoctoral researcher, or community innovator who leads the team and is committed to conducting customer interviews and reporting insights throughout the program.

 What are the program benefits?